sst/guide/_chapters/add-an-api-to-list-all-the-notes.md

 ---
 layout: post
-title: Add an API to list all the notes
+title: Add an API to List All the Notes
 date: 2021-08-17 00:00:00
 lang: en
-description:
+description: In this chapter we are adding an API to get a list of all the notes a user has.
+It'll trigger a Lambda function when we hit the API and get the list of notes from our DynamoDB table.
 ref: add-an-api-to-list-all-the-notes
 comments_id:
 ---

 Now we are going to add an API that returns a list of all the notes a user has.
-This'll be very similar to the previous chapter where we were returning a single note.
-TODO: ADD LINK TO PREVIOUS CHAPTER
+This'll be very similar to the [previous chapter]({% link _chapters/add-an-api-to-get-a-note.md %}) where we were returning a single note.

-### Add the function
+### Add the Function

 {%change%} Create a new file in `src/list.js` with the following.